dSynMa/sweap-docker/REPLICATION.md

 This will generate several `.tex` and `.pdf` files and a `.csv` under `benchmarks/results`.

-Optionally, you may compile `benchmarks/results/main.tex` to obtain a PDF of the results, using the traditional workflow:
+Optionally, you may compile `benchmarks/results/main.tex` to obtain a PDF of these results, using the traditional workflow:

 ```bash